T-Troll/alienfx-tools/Doc/alienfan-cli.md

 **WARNING:** Stop all fan-control software before start this tool, or results will be incorrect!

 `getfans` and `setfans` commands can work into 2 different modes.
 If mode is zero or absent, boost value will be calculated between 0 and 100% depends of the fan overboost.
 If mode is non-zero, raw boost value will be displayed/set.
-FanID and SensorID is a digit from 0 to **you** current fan/sensor quantity found into the system.
+FanID and SensorID is a digit from 0 to fan/sensor count found into the system.

-**For information:** Setting Power level to non-zero value can disable manual fan control!
+**Warning:** Setting Power level to non-zero value can disable manual fan control!

 `direct` command is for testing/calling various functions of the main Alienware ACPI function.
 If default functions doesn't works, you can check and try to find you system subset.